Cezar Crețu

 Cezar Crețu (born 24 April 2001) is a Romanian tennis player.

-He has a career high Association of Tennis Professionals (ATP) singles ranking of world No. 288 achieved on 11 November 2024.
-He also has a career high doubles ranking of world No. 308 achieved on 11 November 2024.
+He has a career high Association of Tennis Professionals (ATP) singles ranking of world No. 230 achieved on 31 August 2026 and a career high doubles ranking of world No. 308 achieved on 11 November 2024.
 He is currently the No. 3 Romanian player.

 He represents Romania at the Davis Cup, where he has a W/L record of 4–1.

 Career

 He made his ATP main draw debut at the 2024 Țiriac Open after receiving a wildcard into the singles qualifying draw and doubles main draw.

-Crețu has won one ATP Challenger doubles title at the 2024 Iași Open with Bogdan Pavel.
+Crețu has won one ATP Challenger singles title at the 2026 Schwaben Open and one doubles title at the 2024 Iași Open with Bogdan Pavel.